 Now that you know how to get from Split to Dubrovnik (and vice-versa), make sure to check out my detailed Dubrovnik itinerary for 5 days to make sure that you enjoy Croatia’s main touristic destination to the max.

-If you have other questions or comments to make, let me know!
+If you have other questions or comments to make, let me know in the comments down below!